Ohio Insure Plan Logo

 & Illustrations

-Safe And Insured Tax-Deferred Annuity Accounts
+Insured Tax-Deferred Annuity Accounts

-Safe AnnuitiesAnnuities are popular with investors for a variety of reasons.
-Consumers like their predictable returns, protection of principal, tax deferral and systematic income.
-Annuity insurance contracts are commonly used to create guaranteed future streams of income.
+Annuities are popular with investors for a variety of reasons.
+Consumers like their predictable returns, protection of principal, tax deferral, and systematic income.
+Annuity insurance contracts are commonly used to provide guaranteed future income streams.

 Annuities also offer significant tax advantages.
 Bank certificates of deposit and savings accounts are taxable when interest is not withdrawn.
-Non-qualified annuities grow tax-deferred lessening taxable income for their owners.
+Non-qualified annuities grow tax-deferred, lessening taxable income for their owners.

-Interest compounds daily with many annuities helping to increase growth.
+Interest compounds daily with many annuities, helping to increase growth.
 When desired, principal and interest gains can be annuitized for a guaranteed stream of income during retirement.
 Deferred income annuities are often used to create lifetime income.

 Albert Einstein said compounding interest was one of the great inventions of the modern world.
-He understood this simple and powerful concept was an important key to wealth accumulation.
+He understood that this simple and powerful concept was an important key to wealth accumulation.

 *A qualified annuity (IRA or 403b) may require a mandatory distribution at age 70 and 1/2.
 You should always consult your accountant for tax advice.